INSTALAZIOAK

 ULTRA-LOW TEMPERATURE SCANNING TUNNELING MICROSCOPY LAB

-The “Ultra-Low Temperature Scanning Tunneling Microscopy” laboratory hosts an Atomic Force Microscopy (AFM) / Scanning Tunnel Microscope (STM) operable at 1K for characterisation of materials at atomic scale.
+The “Ultra-Low Temperature Scanning Tunneling Microscopy” laboratory hosts an Atomic Force Microscopy (AFM) / Scanning Tunnel Microscope (STM) operable at 1K for characterisation of materials at atomic scale / Dilution refrigerator Oxford Proteox MX 500 with a base temperature of 7mK and uniaxial magnetic fields of up to 7 T.

 ELECTRONIC PROPERTIES AT THE NANOSCALE